zctocm/ivy-bitcoin/README.md

-# Ivy
+# Ivy for Bitcoin Cash

-Ivy is a higher-level language that allows you to write smart contracts for the Bitcoin protocol.
-It can compile to instructions for Bitcoin’s virtual machine, Bitcoin Script, and can be used to create SegWit-compatible Bitcoin addresses.
-Ivy was developed at [Chain](https://chain.com).
+Ivy is a higher-level language that allows you to write smart contracts for the Bitcoin Cash protocol.
+It can compile to instructions for Bitcoin Cash’s virtual machine, Bitcoin Cash Script, and can be used to create  Bitcoin Cash addresses.

-You can try out Ivy using the [Ivy Playground for Bitcoin](https://ivy-lang.org/bitcoin), which allows you to create test contracts and try spending them, all in a sandboxed environment.
+You can try out Ivy using the [Ivy Playground for Bitcoin](https://ivy.copernet.io), which allows you to create test contracts and try spending them, all in a sandboxed environment.

-You can learn more about Ivy and using the Ivy Playground for Bitcoin by reading the [docs](https://docs.ivy-lang.org/bitcoin).
+You can learn more about Ivy and using the Ivy Playground for Bitcoin Cash by reading the [docs](https://ivy.copernet.io/docs).

 **Ivy is prototype software and is intended for educational purposes only**.
-Do not attempt to use Ivy to control real Bitcoins.
+Do not attempt to use Ivy to control real BitcoinCash.

-Bug reports and feature requests are welcome; you can create an [issue](https://github.com/ivy-lang/ivy-bitcoin/issues) or [pull request](https://github.com/ivy-lang/ivy-bitcoin/pulls) on this repo.
+Bug reports and feature requests are welcome; you can create an [issue](https://github.com/copernet/ivybch/issues) or [pull request](https://github.com/copernet/ivybch/pulls) on this repo.

-You can also join the [Ivy discussion channel](https://discord.gg/fqZ7unX) on Discord.